MohamedHashim/dojo/tictactoe/NOTES.md

     -- ✅ Implement the unit test for starting a game -- ✅ Make the unit tests get success
     -- ✅ Make the component test get success

+🍅 Creat a component: bot place a sign in X column and X row
+     -- 🍅 Implement the component test for placing a sign -- 🍅 Create unit for checking if it's a valid cell -- 🍅 column 4 && row 0 --> false
+         -- 🍅 column 0 && row 0 --> true
+     -- 🍅 Create unit for place a sign
+         -- 🍅 available cell --> board with the updated sign -- 🍅 occupied cell --> show it's occupied message and keep the bot turn -- 🍅 Make the unit tests get success
+     -- 🍅 Make the component test get success

 🍅 Horizontal victory senario, which is any bot has 3 connected own signs Horizontally